Mercedes-Benz S400 hybrid vehicles are notorious for having hybrid issues that lead to no start condition.

 Raise the vehicle at the front end.
 Secure the vehicle with jack stands.
 Place wheel chocks behind the rear wheels.

-- Remove black plastic panel under the engine.
+- Remove the black plastic panel under the engine.
 There are three panels under the car.
 You only need to remove the first panel, right after the front bumper.

-- Once you remove the panel you will see the air compressor right behind the front bumper, underneath the headlight on the passenger side.
+- Once you remove the panel, you will see the air compressor right behind the front bumper, underneath the headlight on the passenger side.
 You do not need to remove the front bumper.

 - Use a 12mm open-end wrench to disconnect the airline.
-There is a small rubber gasket on the metal connector at the end of the threads, make sure not to damage it.
+There is a small rubber gasket on the metal connector at the end of the threads; make sure not to damage it.

 Spray penetrating oil on the nuts before you remove them.
 These bolts break very easily, especially if they are rusted.

 Remove three 8 mm nuts.
-Remove three nuts that hold the air compressor in place using 8 mm deep socket or open-end wrench.
+Remove three nuts that hold the air compressor in place using an 8 mm deep socket or open-end wrench.

 - Disconnect the air intake hose.
 Remove the hose that connects to the intake air filter.
-Use pliers to slide the clamp over then pull on the rubber hose.
+Use pliers to slide the clamp over, then pull on the rubber hose.

 Remove the air compressor unit.
 Install the new compressor.
 Assemble in reverse order.

 These instructions apply to most Mercedes-Benz models.
 The air compressor can be found on the right (passenger) front corner of the vehicle behind the bumper.
-It is in this location on most models including E, ML, GL, S, CLS class, etc.
+It is in this location on most models, including E, ML, GL, S, CLS class, etc.

-Replacing Mercedes suspension air compressor is an easy procedure that can be performed by the vehicle owner in about one hour.
+Replacing the Mercedes suspension air compressor is an easy procedure that can be performed by the vehicle owner in about one hour.